Boosting Georgia Tech's Stellar Science Fiction Collection

 “One night, we went to dinner, and I started telling her about the books,” Betty said.
 “She said, ‘You do understand what we have at Georgia Tech, don’t you?’” said Betty, who until then was unaware of the existing collection here.

-Head said the two “became giddy and aminated about the possibilities.”
+Head said the two “became giddy and animated about the possibilities.”
 She soon arranged a visit for Betty with LMC’s science fiction faculty.
 Soon after, Betty and her nephews Cameron Lane (BSBA, 2005) and Wesley Morris began organizing and archiving the collection and obtained an appraisal fixing the works’ value at $168,000.

 The extensive work done by Betty, Morris, and Lane — who is a current student in the Online Master of Science in Computer Science program — to prepare for the donation will speed integration of the donation into the Library’s holdings, Thompson said.